glamothe/simulated_tempering/README.md

 This is a two-week Python project I worked on in 2016 during my master's degree.
-The goal was to implement a new bioinformatics method found in the literature (in this case, simulated tempering).
+The goal was to implement a new bioinformatics method found in the literature, in this case, simulated tempering with on-the-fly weight determination (Nguyen 2013).

 # Python Simulated Tempering -- Sep 2016